nyc-crh/site/content/plain-text/sofedup-handbook.md

 draft: false
 ---

-S.O.
+**Cover image:** An illustration of a man sitting in a wheelchair facing forward with arms outstretched to the side.
+His hands push apart the words, “handi” and “capped.”

+Written by Frederick L. Francis

+Frederick Francis is an above knee bilateral amputee who graduated from Brooklyn College in June of 1971.
+Along with Arthur Wein, Mr. Francis founded S.O.
 F.E.D.
-U.P.
-ti
-Lx-N.
-C\J
-Student Organization For Every Disability United for Progress CD
-C:2)
-HANDBOOK FOR
-THE DISABLED
-STUDENTS OF
-BROOKLYN
-COLLEGE
-C.U.N.Y.
-WRITTEN BY FREDERICK L. FRANCIS
-Frederick Francis
-Brooklyn College
-founded S.O.
-F.E.
-tending New York
-an R.S.A. trainee.
-About The Author
-is an above knee bilateral amputee who graduated from in June of 1971.
-Along with Arthur Wein, Mr. Francis
-D. U.P. and was elected the first President.
-He is now at- University's graduate program in Rehabilitation Counsel rig as U.S. DEPARTMENT OF HEALTH,
-EDUCATION & WELFARE
-OFFICE OF EDUCATION
-THIS DOCUMENT HAS BEEN REPRODUCED
-EXACTLY AS RECEIVED FROM
-THE PERSON OR ORGANIZATION ORIGINATING
-IT POINTS OF VIEW OR OPIN.
-IONS STATED DO NOT NECESSARILY
-REPRESENT OFFICIAL OFFICE OF EDUCATION
-POSITION OR POLICY
-PREFACE
-The essence of this short discourse is the theme of our entire program at Brooklyn College: It is the necessity for all to form a coalition of disabled and non-disabled individuals, in a united effort for activism, in order to secure the inalienable rights that are essential for the disabled to function as independently as possible.
+U.P. and was elected the first President.
+He is now attending New York non-disabled individuals, in a united effort for activism, in order to secure the inalienable rights that are essential for the disabled to function as independently as possible.